Economy of Albania: Challenges and solutions

 Reforms in Albania are constrained by limited administrative capacity and low income levels, which make the population particularly vulnerable to unemployment, price fluctuation, and other variables that negatively affect income.
 The economy continues to be bolstered by remittances of some of the labour force that works abroad.
 These remittances supplement GDP and help offset the large foreign trade surplus.
 Most agricultural land was privatised in 1992, substantially improving peasant incomes.
 In 1998, Albania recovered the 0.8% drop in GDP of 1997 and pushed ahead by 79% in 1999.
 International aid has helped defray the high costs of receiving and returning refugees from the Kosovo conflict.
 Large-scale investment from outside is still hampered by poor infrastructure; lack of a fully functional banking system; untested or incompletely developed investment, tax, and contract laws; and an enduring mentality that discourages initiative.

+A major challenge is the penetration of illicit finance into legitimate economic sectors, especially construction, real estate and tourism, where international assessments have identified money-laundering risks, market distortion and links between criminal enterprises and corrupt officials.

 Other recommendations

 However, Forbes also indicated some progress: "with help from international donors, the government is taking steps to improve the poor national road and rail network, a long-standing barrier to sustained economic growth.
 Inward FDI has increased significantly in recent years as the government has embarked on an ambitious program to improve the business climate through fiscal and legislative reforms.
 The government is focused on the simplification of licensing requirements and tax codes, and it entered into a new arrangement with the IMF for additional financial and technical support."

-The International Monetary Fund's January 24, 2017 report also offered some positive reinforcement: "Economic program remains on track, good progress in implementing structural reforms, Bank of Albania's accommodative monetary policy stance remains appropriate".
+The International Monetary Fund's 24 January 2017 report also offered some positive reinforcement: "Economic program remains on track, good progress in implementing structural reforms, Bank of Albania's accommodative monetary policy stance remains appropriate".
 The IMF inspectors who visited Tirana provided the following action plan: "Going forward, the main priorities should be: to continue expanding revenue to strengthen public finances and to ensure debt sustainability, reduce NPLs to strengthen financial stability and support credit recovery and advance structural reforms to improve the business climate.
 Important progress has been made in these areas, and further efforts are needed to cement these gains.
 In this regard, strengthening tax administration, broadening the tax base, and introducing a value-based property tax remain important objectives.
 Improved public financial management will help ensure more efficient public spending and control of arrears.
 Rapid implementation of the strategy for resolving non-performing loans is needed to strengthen lending to the private sector.
 Structural reforms to enhance the business environment, address infrastructure gaps, and improve labour skills will be crucial to strengthen competitiveness."